You are listening to the Sean Hannity Radio Show Podcast.

 You know, and at some point we're going to name names.

-You know, Ted Cruz is quoted today, and by the way, Ted Cruz, let me let me tell you more behind the scenes, because I knew what was going on.
+And by the way, Ted Cruz, let me tell you more behind the scenes because I knew what was going on.

-Ted Cruz and Rand Paul and Mike Lee worked with the Freedom Caucus tirelessly to help get this bill to where it was.
+Ted Cruz and Rand Paul and Mike Lee worked with the Freedom Caucus tirelessly to help get this bill to where it was and also factored in all the parliamentary hurdles that they will face that are real.

-Now I know most of you don't want to hear about reconciliation, cloture.
+I know most of you don't want to hear about reconciliation, cloture.

 I know your eyes are glazing over.

-The bird rule.
+The bird roll.

 Nobody needs to know about it.